Social Media Trends: Which Platforms Should Your Dispensary Be On?

 Which Social Media Platforms Should Your Dispensary Be On?
 The YouTube Question

-In our discussion of the best platforms for your dispensary to leverage, there’s one social media giant we’ve left out: YouTube.
+In our discussion of the best platforms for your dispensary to leverage, we’ve left out one social media giant: YouTube.

 We understand your potential confusion, but one thing isn’t in doubt: The site is hugely popular, with some 2 billion logged-in users visiting it each month (not to mention countless more as guests).
-If you’ve been ignoring this untapped resource, now just might be the time to jump into the video content game.
+If you’ve ignored this untapped resource, now might be the time to jump into the video content game.

 As we’ve pointed out previously, video is surging in popularity as the price of entry drops.
 With some sources estimating that by next year, digital video will account for the vast majority of all internet traffic, those businesses that can make the leap from static to video content will be positioned to win big.
 How big?
 Hubspot reports that 72% of consumers already prefer to learn about new products or services via video.